 The terminologies GFI and GFCI outlets often lead to confusion and misconceptions.
 Even licensed electricians may struggle to explain the difference between the two.
 The main distinction lies in including the term “circuit” in GFCI.

-To provide ground fault protection for multiple outlets, you would install a GFCI circuit breaker in the electric distribution panel of your home or a GFCI outlet on the first outlet on the circuit.
+You can install a GFCI circuit breaker in your home’s distribution panel.
+It will protect multiple outlets from ground faults.
+Alternatively, you can use a GFCI outlet on the first outlet of the circuit.
 This safeguards all the downstream receptacles in the circuit.
 Resetting a GFCI circuit breaker requires accessing the distribution panel.

 The Vital Role of GFI and GFCI Protection in Home Safety